autumnchris/pomodoro-timer-vanilla-js/README.md

-# Pomodoro Timer
+# Pomodoro Timer (vanilla JS)

 My project for the [Build a Pomodoro Clock challenge](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-pomodoro-clock) as part of the curriculum for the Front End Libraries Certification on [Free Code Camp](https://www.freecodecamp.org).
+Built with vanilla JS.

 Project also meets the requirements for the [Pairing Project assignment](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project) as part of the curriculum for the [Web Development 101 course](https://www.theodinproject.com/courses/web-development-101) on [The Odin Project](https://www.theodinproject.com).